paulyoder/LinqToExcel/readme.markdown

 	                       where c[2] == "IN" //value in 3rd column
 	                       select c;

+## Query a named range within a worksheet
+A query can be scoped to only include data from within a named range.

+	var excel = new ExcelQueryFactory("excelFileName");
+	var indianaCompanies = from c in excel.NamedRange<Company>("NamedRange") //Selects data within the range named 'NamedRange' where c.State == "IN"
+	                       select c;

 ## Query a specific range within a worksheet
 Data from only a specific range of cells within a worksheet can be queried as well.
+(This is not the same as a named range, which is noted above)

 If the first row of the range contains a header row, then use the **WorksheetRange()** method